 Podcasts have a very big role in science communication today.
 It’s amazing to be able to work or exercise or travel and listen to science podcasts at the same time.
 Earlier, in order to be connected to science or scientific research, one would have to read about it or watch television.
-There was little flexibility in terms of the platform on which one could access information and the ease with which this information could be accessed.: you can’t drive and read an article, but you can drive while listening to a podcast!
+There was little flexibility in terms of the platform on which one could access information and the ease with which this information could be accessed: you can’t drive and read an article, but you can drive while listening to a podcast!
 Unfortunately, I don’t get to spend as much time as I would love to with the Podcast team but I do try my best!

 If you were to identify the top trends that are changing the science communication landscape, what would you pick?

 I would say that science communication is in total boom at the moment.
 Scientists have realized the importance of it and the public has begun to get interested in it.
-The big trend is probably scientist getting more and more involved and starting to realise that science communication is as much part of their job as is conducting research in the lab.
+The big trend is probably scientists getting more and more involved and starting to realise that science communication is as much part of their job as is conducting research in the lab.
 This shift in mindset is a big step forward and an amazing one for the public, and we’re happy because we can offer a platform for scientists to share their work easily in lots of different places in the world.

 What, in your view, are some of the most critical challenges the scholarly publishing industry needs to address today?

-I’m not an expert in publishing but I see many flaws in the system at the moment and know that there are a lot of discussions around it.
+I’m not an expert in publishing but I see many flaws in the system at the moment and know that there are a lot of discussions around these problems.
 I have hope that the future is near and will be better.
 I think one of the most crucial points is that scientists are graded or evaluated based on the journals they publish in and they have to publish amazing data to survive in the competitive publish-or-perish world of academia.
 Often, negative results are left out of published findings leading to a waste of time, money, and sometimes careers.
 When a team invests millions on something that doesn’t work don’t you think it would be good to know what they tried to be sure no one tries and fails as well?
 But that’s only one of the issues of scholarly publishing – it is a very old system that needs a giant update.

 In an article you authored for the BioMed Central blog, you state a preference for double blind peer review.
 Do you believe that double blind peer review is the most effective way to conduct peer reviews?